kavisha3012/flutter-exercise/10-map/README.md

  "Student Name" : "ABC"
  "Student Mobile No" : 912345678

-10] Chcek in courses list if there is "Java" course available then print "Java" otherwise print "Course is not available".
+10] Chcek in courses list "Java" course available or not.

  ## 1002- Create a below map: